DanteHealy/Thinking_Hats/README.md

 2. Navbar same as the home page, but with alerts

 a.
-Toggler with links to each page, but the navigation away from this page comes up with an alert message warning that the information already entered will be lost and does the user still wish to proceed?
+Responsive toggler with links to each page, but the navigation away from this page comes up with an alert message warning that the information already entered will be lost and does the user still wish to proceed?

 b.
-A logo comprising of some text and a white hat
+A logo comprising of some text and a white hat, when in mobile mode the icon moves with the menu (this is a deliberate design feature)

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/documentation/test/hats-html-nav-alert.jpg)